open-job/openjob-website/docs/intro.md

 ---

 # Introduction
 Openjob is a distributed and high-performance task scheduling framework that supports multiple cronjob, delay task, workflow, lightweight distributed computing, unlimited horizontal scaling, with high scalability and fault tolerance.
-Also has perfect permission management, powerful alarm monitoring, and support multiple languages.
+Also has permission management, powerful alarm monitoring, and support multiple languages.

 ## Feature
 ### High reliability